Spinal Cord Stimulation Treatment in Los Angeles

 4. How does Spinal Cord Stimulator Work?

-In spinal cord stimulators, thin wires (the electrodes) are connected to a small, pacemaker-like battery pack.
+In spinal cord stimulators, doctors connect thin wires (the electrodes) to a small, pacemaker-like battery pack.
 A generator is usually placed under the skin, usually near the buttocks or abdomen, between the spinal cord and the vertebrae (the epidural space).
 The remote control and antenna of spinal cord stimulators are both outside the body, so patients can send electrical impulses whenever they feel pain.
 Experts have come to understand that the device is possibly working by targeting multiple muscle groups directly from the spine.
 Additionally, they've learned that this treatment can alter how the brain senses pain.